-Because of their tropical origin, Sweet Peppers need a long growing season to develop best flavor, during which air temperature, nutrients and moisture are very important.
-Sweet Pepper varieties require more nutrients and water than chile peppers.
+Because of their tropical origin, peppers need a long growing season to develop best flavor, during which air temperature, nutrients and moisture are very important.
+Sweet peppers require more nutrients and water than chile peppers.
 Seeds are started inside or in a temperature-controlled area 10-12 weeks before soil temperatures reach 18º C (60° F).
 Seedlings must be gradually moved to the outdoors, then planted in holes 4-6 in (10-15 cm) deep with 2-3 nodes below the soil line.
 Optimum day temperature is 21o - 24º C (70o - 76º F).
 Day temperature can exceed 30º C (86º F) as long as nights are within 21o - 24º C (70o - 76º F).
 Roots can extend 2-3 ft out from the plant but are shallow.
 The crop responds well to being planted in raised beds, mulched with leaves or compost, use of a green manure cover crop, furrow or drip irrigation.
 Nitrogen and water early in the growth stage are critical for developing sufficient leaf mass to shade fruit from sunburn later in the hot season.
 Phosphorus from bone meal will help to insure good fruiting.

 Harvesting and Seed Production

 Mature fruits should be cut from the plant when they are firm and glossy.
 Depending on the variety, the true color of the mature fruit should be achieved before harvest.
-Fully mature, colored Sweet Peppers (yellow, red, brown, orange, purple) are crisp and juicy.
-They have more vitamin A and C and higher sugar content than at the green stage, particularly as cool weather approaches.
+Fully mature, colored peppers (yellow, red, brown, orange, purple) are crisp and juicy.
+Sweet peppers have more vitamin A and C and higher sugar content than at the green stage, particularly as cool weather approaches.
 Seeds to be saved should come from fresh, fully mature fruit.
 The seed can be separated from the flesh either by hand or by grinding and washing.
 Rinsing the seeds with a mild vinegar or bleach solution will discourage some pest-borne diseases.
 The seeds should be dried quickly in moving air, stored at a temperature below 40° C (104° F ), at the lowest humidity possible.
-In closed containers, sweet pepper seeds can be viable for 1-2 years.
+In closed containers, pepper seeds can be viable for 1-2 years.